oracle-samples/netsuite-suitecloud-samples/calculate-commission-on-salesorders/README.md

 * `afterSubmit` – Defines the function that is executed after a record is submitted.

+# Customization Details
+The customization for this use case includes:
+* A custom field (MSRP) to store the MSRP for an item.
+* A custom field (Custom Commission) to store the calculated commission.
+* A user event script triggered on the afterSubmit entry point.

 # Test the Solution
 1. Go to Transactions > Sales > Enter Sales Orders (Administrator) to create a new sales order.
 2. In the Custom Form field, select the Standard Sales Order form.
 The custom fields will be displayed on all standard and custom sales order forms, but for this tutorial you can use the standard form.